Eurozone GDP grows by 0.3% in second quarter of the year

-In the first quarter of 2023, GDP had remained stable in the euro area and had increased by 0.2% in the EU.
+The 20 countries that use the euro currency and their 346 million people saw modest economic growth of 0.3% growth in the second quarter of the year but the outlook remains relatively weak.

-The Eurozone economy grew by 0.3% in the second quarter of the year according to a flash estimate by Eurostat, the statistical office of the European Union, on Wednesday.
+The Eurozone economy grew by a modest 0.3% in the second quarter of this year according to a flash estimate by Eurostat, the statistical office of the European Union, on Wednesday.

 In the first quarter of 2023, GDP had remained stable in the euro area and had increased by 0.2% in the EU.
 The bloc’s GDP rate is up by 0.6% compared with Q2 in 2022.